gogoprog/euccas.github.io/source/_posts/2017-01-30-c-plus-plus-qualifiers.md

 description: Tips and tactics for C++
 ---

 Recently I'm doing a review on C++ programming language.
 During the process, I found a few topics which are worth paying more attention to.
 I'll write several posts about the related C++ tips and tactics.
-These topics are not specially for C++ 11 or 14, I therefore name this series of posts as "Effective Traditional C++".

 The first topic I'll write about here is: **Qualifiers**